 Poland’s capital and largest city is a fascinating place for a city break or longer stay, depending on your travel schedule.
 Filled with museums that capture the city’s tumultuous past, as well as unique neighbourhoods each with their own distinct personality, Warsaw is a haven for culture and history.
 But that’s not all — the city is also brimming with amazing food and the chance to take advantage of a vibrant nightlife and bar scene.
 Ready to go?
-Our local Warsaw tour guides share some of the best things to see and do in the city.
+Here are some of the best things to see and do in the city.

 Traces of Frederic Chopin can be seen all over Warsaw.
 One of the world’s greatest composers completed his musical education and composed his earlier works in the city, before leaving Poland at the age of 20.
 When visiting Poland’s capital, you can’t miss one of the events related to this famous pianist.
 In the summertime, concerts take place by the Frederic Chopin Monument in Lazienki Park every Sunday at noon and 4pm, free of charge.
 Sit down on a bench or lie down on lawn, close your eyes and listen to Chopin’s music.